World Cup fans’ party cancelled after Qatar ‘imposes’ alcohol restrictions - NewsBreak

 “A lot of fans are by themselves, in ones or twos, and they go to these things for company and be with their friends or to meet new people.”

-Mr Corkrey said fans are “having a great time everywhere else”, adding of the Qatari authorities: “It’s such a shame as the facilities, the place, the weather, the fact you can see three or four games in a day, is positive.
+Mr Corkrey said fans are “having a great time everywhere else”, adding on the Qatari authorities: “It’s such a shame as the facilities, the place, the weather, the fact you can see three or four games in a day is positive.

 “But they keep doing negative things now and then.”